 Why is Golden Week Called Golden Week?

 Golden Week (or GW as it’s often known in the country) got its name from the number of holidays that fall during the period.
-It is quite simply a golden opportunity for industrious workers of the country to get some well-deserved rest and relaxation.
+It’s quite simply a golden opportunity for workers to get some well-deserved rest and relaxation.

 During this period many workers take advantage of the numerous public holidays and take paid leave.
 In a few cases, companies close down for some of the days between the formal festivals to give their staff a well-earned rest.

 In 2020 the biggest block of holidays will fall between May 2nd to May 6th.
-During this time Japanese citizens will be able to enjoy a 5 day weekend, with intercity travel expected to peak on approximately May 2nd.
-The official celebrations that make up Golden Week include:
+During this time Japanese citizens will be able to enjoy a 5-day weekend, with intercity travel expected to peak on approximately May 2nd.
+The official celebrations that make up Golden Week are: